Jack Schwager

 "I felt like a photographer trying to get a picture of a rare bird that was about to fly away in an instant — I had to have another question ready before he could even finish answering the last one."

-Trading vs gambling — the edge is everything, and you have to love the game
+Trading vs gambling — why an edge is everything

 "You can't win with a losing hand — and it's not obvious to a lot of people, but you have to understand what your edge is.
 If you don't have some reason why you can beat the built-in edge against you, you cannot win."

 Can anyone be a great trader?
-Innate skill and the Marcus cotton call
+Schwager says no — innate skill is real

 "He didn't do any of the analysis I did — but he just knew that the fact that China was a buyer that year was the key.
 And he stayed bullish for months and months while the price kept going."